No products in the cart.

 The long season is coming to an end, it is sad to say, but we are all aware in Australia that it is inevitable at this time of year.
 The longer season has been amazing, with some resorts still experiencing the fresh stuff.
-It is always hard heading back to the slopes when you haven’t stayed as fit as you would of liked.
+It is always hard heading back to the slopes with your skis and snowboards when you haven’t stayed as fit as you would have liked.
 So we at Snowcentral have collectively come up with different activities that will help you stay in shape and using those muscles that normally hide until snow time.
-Let’s see what your summer activity will be to stay snow fit.
+Let’s see what your summer activity will be in order to stay snow fit.

 We are lucky enough in Australia to have an abundance of ocean fairly close to majority of people.
 Even if it isn’t ocean, any body of water will do to go SUP, and being one with nature can help ease the mind and soul.
 SUP is great for your core muscles, getting a sense of balance and building up strength.
 If you don’t wish to purchase SUP boards, you can usually find hire close to beaches up and down the coast.

 There are great hiking spots around Brisbane, as well as up on the Sunshine Coast and down into the Scenic Rim.
 Grab some solid hiking boots, a couple of friends and head for the hills.
 You’ll find hiking to be great for your cardio, even if it’s smaller distances, it all helps!

 Now that it is spring time, the warmer weather almost feels like it’s pushing us outdoors.
 Cycling is another great cardio fitness and it’s fairly easy to do a bit of.
 If you’re only a couple of km’s from work, why not ditch the car for the commute and build up some fitness, all while helping the environment.
 Cycling will give you the leg strength to get through those long days in the snow, so grab that bike and get riding now!

 4. Rock Climbing